-Be Thorough on your Digital Marketing Strategies
+Be Thorough in your Digital Marketing Strategies

 When you are talking about digital marketing for emerging markets, there’s “getting to know your audience,” and then there’s getting to KNOW your audience.
-The former is just generic marketing advance.
+The former is just generic marketing advances.
 The latter, though, speaks to how you should be approaching the task at hand.

 Remember the “embarrassment of riches” we mentioned before?
 It can be surprisingly shocking to digital marketers from the west to learn to work with what they’ll have access to under different circumstances.

-It can be easy to go there thinking you can just define your usual variables, research and adjust for local taste, and you’ll be all set.
+It can be easy to go there thinking you can just define your usual variables, research, and adjust for local taste, and you’ll be all set.
 Especially since we’ve grown accustomed to being able to learn so much about our audiences here.

 Being thorough about your audience subsets, getting – and using – every trickle of intel on your audience that you manage to get your hands on, can and will make a significant difference.

 Reaching and engaging your target customers the way you want it will most likely be a difficult task to accomplish at first.
 Even with local help!
 It’s a consequence of different or sometimes divergent perspectives and ways of doing things meeting and learning from each other.